denis-skripnik/viz-cpp-node/documentation/building.md

 ### LOW_MEMORY_NODE=[FALSE/TRUE]

-Builds golosd to be a consensus-only low memory node.
+Builds vizd to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
 This option is recommended for witnesses and seed-nodes.